 A qualification from the University of Leeds counts: our graduates are highly valued by employers.
 When you complete your degree programme you will also become part of a network of highly employable graduates.

 A University of Leeds degree will make you very attractive to employers and enhance your career prospects.
 The Learning and Teaching (SEND) degree provides you with skills that can help you develop in your present employment or access a diverse range of roles which involve supporting learners with SEND in specialist and mainstream settings, some of these are in education but many are in other areas e.g. public and college libraries, voluntary sector organisations, children’s centres and hospitals.
 Many students go onto learning support and managerial roles in education such as managing teams of learning mentors, teaching assistants and behaviour support workers.
-About 25% of our students who go onto complete the BA use the course to access a teaching career either in schools or further education.
+Successful completion of the BA enables students to apply for a PG teacher training course.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.The University and the Lifelong Learning Centre provide a range of activities to support LLC students looking to:

 - develop or enhance their employability skills